raydiak/Inline-Lua/README.md

 down.

-Accessing referenced objects, table fields, and global variables can be done from Perl without calling Lua code.
+Accessing referenced objects, table fields, and global variables can be done from Raku without calling Lua code.
 Named global tables can be used as roles.

 ## To Do

 The API is incomplete, and error reporting is crude.
 The "Inline::" part is arguably NYI, as the present interface is solely object-oriented.

-There is no way to pass Perl-native constructs to Lua code, other than simple copy conversion of values; directly accessing Perl data structures and calling Perl code from Lua is not implemented.
+There is no way to pass Raku-native constructs to Lua code, other than simple copy conversion of values; directly accessing Raku data structures and calling Raku code from Lua is not implemented.

-Metatables are respected for calling and indexing semantics, however they cannot yet be accessed directly nor are Lua operator overloads exposed in Perl.
+Metatables are respected for calling and indexing semantics, however they cannot yet be accessed directly nor are Lua operator overloads exposed in Raku.

-Both light and full userdata are supported for passing and returning, but the only way to create one from Perl is to pass in a Pointer.
-In particular, direct support for Perl-native binary types like Buf/Blob does not exist.
+Both light and full userdata are supported for passing and returning, but the only way to create one from Raku is to pass in a Pointer.
+In particular, direct support for Raku-native binary types like Buf/Blob does not exist.

 Composing roles from Lua objects doesn't work well when multiple Inline::Lua instances are in use.
 This is because it would be extremely difficult for the